 Best Value: Cosori Pro LE (L501)

-Available with a stainless steel basket option — one of the few sub-$100 air fryers that offers bare metal food contact.
+Available with a stainless steel basket option — one of the few budget air fryers that offers bare metal food contact.
 5-quart capacity fits a full meal for two or sides for four.
 BPA-free construction throughout.
 Nine one-touch cooking presets.
 Compact footprint that fits under most cabinets.
 The stainless basket does require a light oil spray to prevent sticking, but that is a small trade-off for zero chemical coating concerns.

 Best Versatility: Instant Vortex Plus 6-in-1